Datasheets for Datasets: Impact and Challenges

 Finally, creating datasheets for datasets will necessarily impose overhead on dataset creators.
-Although datasheets may reduce the amount of time that dataset creators spend answering one-off questions about datasets, the process of creating a datasheet will always take time, and organizational infrastructure and workflows will need to be modified to accommodate this investment.
-In addition, the information in a datasheet may expose the entity on behalf of which the dataset was created to legal risks, including inadvertent release of proprietary information.
-Despite these challenges, there are many benefits to creating datasheets for datasets.
-In addition to facilitating better communication between dataset creators and dataset consumers, datasheets provide the opportunity for dataset creators to distinguish themselves as prioritizing transparency and accountability.
-Ultimately, we believe that the benefits to the machine learning community significantly outweigh the costs.
+Although datasheets may reduce the amount of time that dataset creators spend answering one-off questions about datasets, the process of creating a datasheet will always take time, and organizational infrastructure and workflows---not to mention incentives---will need to be modified to accommodate this investment.

+Despite these implementation challenges, there are many benefits to creating datasheets for datasets.
+In addition to facilitating better communication between dataset creators and dataset consumers, datasheets provide an opportunity for dataset creators to distinguish themselves as prioritizing transparency and accountability.
+Ultimately, we believe that the benefits to the machine learning community outweigh the costs.